pjworrall/GPG44-45/README.md

 - The user can chose a tool provider to produce their Credentials and would make a choice based on marketed quality management processes.
 - The tool used by a user for Credential creation and administration would be responsible for adherence to industry standards like ISO27001. **A point here is again whether the application feels users cannot be trusted to choose appropriate tools for their Credential management**.

+**2**

+- the user creates their Credential so it is guaranteed that the right person is in possession of it.
+- the user can chose a Credential administration tool provider who has an independently audited quality management process (ISO9000)
+- blockchain Credentials,private and public keys, have no information embedded in them so there is no requirement for a security management system around the Credential but the application where the Credential is used, that will probably bind the Credential to information, may need a management system that has been independently audited

+**3**
+- user create their own Credentials so there is no delivery to manage
+- if the user has chosen a tool from a manufacturer it is their choice and can only be advised to ensure their vendor has an independently certified quality management process
+- again, the user choses the vendor for their Credential creation and management and can only be advised to chose one that has an independent certification for its information security management system.
+In this case it might be assurance that the random number generator has sufficient entropy.